 How to write a phone number: Really?
 Yes, my friends.
 You may well be sitting on $7bn worth of investment but if you write your number 07973824303 people will think you are a hairy-arse plumber with receipts and Mars wrappers on your white van dashboard.
 Break up the numbers: 07973 824303 and for landlines think a new football line-up 3-4-4 (020 7254 1500).

-Chill out on exclamation marks: I was editing a website turning over around £15m and spotted this gem: Thank to all our staff who participated in the fun run.
+Chill out on exclamation marks: I was editing a website turning over around £15m and spotted this gem: Thanks to all our staff who participated in the fun run.
 We raised over £4,000 for charity!!!
 Why stop at three?
-Treat ! as you would a glass of boutique wine, savour and caress it, don’t cheapen it with repetition.
+Treat an exclamation as you would a glass of boutique wine, savour and caress it, don’t cheapen it with repetition.